 14) Making you feel belittled for long-held beliefs.
 Maybe it’s your faith, or your politics.
 Maybe it’s cultural traditions or your view of human nature.
 It’s great when our partners can challenge us into interesting discussions and give us new ways of looking at the world.
 It is not great when they make you feel small, silly, or stupid, or they consistently try to change your mind about something important to you that you believe in.
 Openness to new experience is wonderful—but a controlling partner doesn’t see it as a two-way street, and only wants you to be and think more like they do.

 15) Making you feel you don’t “measure up” or are unworthy of them.
-Whether by subtly making you feel less attractive than they are, constantly reinforcing their professional accomplishments as compared to yours, or even comparing you unfavorably to their exes, controlling people often want you to feel grateful that you are in a relationship with them.
+Whether by subtly making you feel less attractive than they are, constantly reinforcing their professional accomplishments compared to yours, or even comparing you unfavourably to their exes, controlling people often want you to feel grateful that you are in a relationship with them.
 This creates a dynamic where you will be more willing to work harder and harder to keep them and make them happy—a dream for someone who wants to dominate a relationship.

 16) Teasing or ridicule that has an uncomfortable undercurrent.
 Humor and even teasing can be a fundamental mode of interacting within many long-term relationships.
 The key aspect is whether it feels comfortable and loving to both parties.
 In many controlling relationships, emotional abuse can be thinly veiled as “I was just playing with you; you shouldn’t take it personally.”
 And in one fell swoop, not only does the original criticism stand, but now an additional criticism of you having the “wrong” reaction has been levied.
 And you’re basically being told that you don’t have a right to your own feelings—a classic move by controlling people everywhere.

 17) Sexual interactions that feel upsetting afterwards.
 An abusive or controlling dynamic within a relationship can often make its way into the bedroom.
-Sometimes things feel not right even in the moment, but other times it’s a pattern of feeling uncomfortable after the interaction.
+Sometimes things don’t feel right even in the moment, but other times it’s a pattern of feeling uncomfortable after the interaction.
 Either way, when you feel consistently unsettled about goings-on within your sexual relationship, it’s a sign that something is wrong.

 18) Inability or unwillingness to ever hear your point of view.
-You may notice that you are constantly interrupted, or that opinions you express have been quickly forgotten or never been acknowledged in the first place.
+You may notice that you are constantly interrupted, or that opinions you express have been quickly forgotten or haven’t been acknowledged in the first place.
 Perhaps the conversation is always so overwhelmingly dominated by your partner that you can’t remember the last time they asked you a meaningful question about how you were doing and actually listened to the answer.
-Think, too, of whether you’ve ever tried to give them feedback about how their behavior makes you feel—and whether they’ve actually been able to take it in, or whether they’ve dismissed it out of hand (or perhaps even blamed you for having an invalid opinion.)
+Think, too, of whether you’ve ever tried to give them feedback about how their behaviour makes you feel—and whether they’ve actually been able to take it in, or whether they’ve dismissed it out of hand (or perhaps even blamed you for having an invalid opinion.)

 19) Pressuring you toward unhealthy behaviours, like substance abuse.
 Undermining your fitness goals, constantly tempting you with cigarettes when you’ve quit, not respecting your decision to only have one drink rather than three—these are all ways that controlling people can try to thwart your attempts to be a healthier (and stronger) person.
 Since controlling people thrive on weakening their partners, it’s a natural tool for them to use.